cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

 Once a negotiation handshake has begun:

 - Only the appropriate handshake datagrams can be executed in order.
-- No chain can masquerade as one of the handshaking chains (formalize...)
+- No third chain can masquerade as one of the two handshaking chains

 #### Post-Establishment